google/tweakr/README.md

 The easiest way to start tweaking values in your app is to use our pre-hosted web UI.
 If you'd rather set up your own server, skip the next section.

-_Note: If you are enabling authentication to increase the security of your app, this method is not recommended._
+_Note: If you are using authentication to increase the security of your app, this method is not recommended._

-1. Go to https://google.github.io/tweakr/easyserver/ and follow the instructions to allow the Easyserver to access your Firebase.
+1. Go to [https://google.github.io/tweakr/easyserver/](https://google.github.io/tweakr/easyserver/)  and follow the instructions to allow the Easyserver to access your Firebase.

 Custom Server Setup
 ===================

 These instructions are for hosting your own web server UI.
-For quick-n-dirty prototyping situations, use the (Easyserver)[https://google.github.io/tweakr/easyserver/] instead (see previous section).
+For quick-n-dirty prototyping situations, use the [Easyserver](https://google.github.io/tweakr/easyserver/) instead (see previous section).

 Set up Firebase – Web
 -------------------